Silky Smooth Chocolate Buttercream Frosting

 • Can be made in advance!
 You can make this frosting days in advance and even freeze it!

-This frosting is enough for 12 cupcakes or enough to fill and cover one 8-inch, three layered cake.
+How Much Frosting Does This Make?
+This frosting is enough for 12 cupcakes or enough to fill and cover one 8-inch, two layered cake.

 How To Get Perfectly Fluffy And Smooth Frosting